Skip to content

 Including EEG channel topographies

-For high-density EEG/MEG studies, CORREL can produce some simple metrics that flag pairs of channels that are more correlated by might be expected given their topographical similarity.
+For high-density EEG/MEG studies, CORREL can produce some simple metrics that flag pairs of channels that are more correlated than might be expected given their topographical similarity.
 This may be indicative of artifact or bridging, etc.

-To include spatial distances in correlations, it is first necessary to have previously attached a set of channel locations via the CLOCS command) prior to running CORREL.
+To include spatial distances in correlations, it is first necessary to have previously attached a set of channel locations via the CLOCS command prior to running CORREL.
 An example map (for a 64-channel EEG) can be found here: e.g.

 CLOCS clocs=clocs64